asadidebuger/WPCrudRest/README.md

 ### F. Generate WordPress Plugin Code

-1. If you want to deploy the plugin directly on your local WordPress, set "WP_HOME" path as Wordpress root directory in system environment
+1. *If you want to deploy the plugin directly on your local WordPress*, set "WP_HOME" path as Wordpress root directory in system environment

         Windows OS:
                     setx WP_HOME WORDPRESS_PATH /M